visgl/deck.gl/docs/developer-guide/base-maps/using-with-mapbox.md

 All the [examples on this website](https://github.com/visgl/deck.gl/tree/master/examples/website) are implemented using the React integration.

 When you choose the react-map-gl `Map` React component as the root component, using [MapboxOverlay](../../api-reference/mapbox/mapbox-overlay#using-with-react-map-gl) with react-map-gl `useControl` works especially well to insert perfectly synchronized deckgl layers in the map container.

 When you choose the `DeckGL` React component as the root component, react-map-gl [Map](https://visgl.github.io/react-map-gl/docs/api-reference/map) as a child automatically interprets the deck.gl view state (i.e. latitude, longitude, zoom etc).
-In this configuration your deck.gl layers will still render as a perfectly synchronized geospatial overlay over the underlying map.
+In this configuration your deck.gl layers will still render as a synchronized geospatial overlay over the underlying map.

-> Unfortunately, as noted at the begining of this page, using `DeckGL` as the root component is not compatible with `react-map-gl` controls (`NavigationControl`, `GeolocateControl` etc.) because of `react-map-gl` decisions to prioritize its own maintainability, performance, and compatibility when used standalone.
+> Using `DeckGL` as the root component is not compatible with `react-map-gl` controls (`NavigationControl`, `GeolocateControl` etc.) because of `react-map-gl` decisions to prioritize its own maintainability, performance, and compatibility when used standalone.

-> If you are constrained to using mapbox layers instead of a mapbox control, you can use [MapboxLayer](../../api-reference/mapbox/mapbox-layer#example) but in the general use case it is no longer recommended.
-Its functionality can be fully replaced by [MapboxOverlay](../../api-reference/mapbox/mapbox-overlay#using-with-react-map-gl) with interleaved: true

 ## Using Mapbox basemap service (with Mapbox token)